Grahp/Website/nixos.md

 # NixOS

-- Declarative configuration (and reproducability and stability)
+- Declarative configuration (and reproducability and stability).